Everything you need to know about Lucid

 - Vice President of People: Michael Carter

-When was the Lucid SPAC?
+When is the Lucid IPO?

 How much is Lucid worth?